radotooo/pixi-SpaceBrawl/README.md

 You can change controls and some basic settings in config.js.

-For best experiece use aspect ratio 16:9 and resolution 1920 x 1080 or less.
+For best experiece use 1920 x 1080 or less resolution with aspect ratio 16:9.

 Build with: